bikash30851/assignment2--Adhikari/README.md

 ***

 ### Favorite Quotes
->*Andy Dufresne* Hope is a good thing, maybe the best of things, and no good thing ever dies.
+>Hope is a good thing, maybe the best of things, and no good thing ever dies. *-Andy Dufresne*
 >
->*Ralph Waldo Emerson* The first wealth is health.
+>The first wealth is health. *-Ralph Waldo Emerson*